 The final appearance of the vas deferens attached to the epididymis at slightly lower magnification.
 The “bypass” procedure restores continuity of sperm flowing through the vas deferens when an obstruction or “blockage” is identified at some part of the epididymis.

 Patients always wonder what the recovery process is after a vasectomy reversal and what their incisions should look like after surgery.
-Fortunately, vasectomy reversal is not a very extensive operation regardless of which of the two surgeries are Patients always wonder what the recovery process is after a vasectomy reversal and what their incisions should look like after surgery.
+Fortunately, our vasectomy reversal procedure is not a very extensive operation regardless of which of the two surgeries are Patients always wonder what the recovery process is after a vasectomy reversal and what their incisions should look like after surgery.
 Fortunately, vasectomy reversal is not a very extensive operation regardless of which of the two surgeries are not getting on a plane for 3-4 hours or sitting in the car for an equal amount of time was not a problem as soon as the day after performed.
 The amount of time required for surgery and the need for general anesthesia should make patients think that surgery.

 The typical appearance of the scrotum 1 week after vasectomy reversal surgery.
 The vasectomy reversal recovery shows minimal if any swelling and bruising in the scrotum.
 The scrotal rugae or “wrinkles” are apparent and indicative of resolution.